Twister-123/Twister-123/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 Via email u can reach me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
-I'm not w coder
+I'm not a coder

 <!---
 Twister-123/Twister-123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.